 Housing costs in Glendora are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Glendora is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Glendora is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Glendora who work in office and administrative support (15.58%), management occupations (13.15%), and sales jobs (12.51%).
+Glendora is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Glendora is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Glendora who work in office and administrative support (14.00%), sales jobs (11.13%), and management occupations (10.15%).

 Also of interest is that Glendora has more people living here who work in computers and math than 95% of the places in the US.

 Glendora is an extremely ethnically-diverse city.
 The people who call Glendora home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Glendora residents report their race to be White, followed by Asian.
 Glendora also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 30.65% of the city’s residents.
-Important ancestries of people in Glendora include English, Irish, Italian, and French .
+People of Hispanic or Latino origin account for 34.35% of the city’s residents.
+Important ancestries of people in Glendora include German, Irish, English, Italian, and Scottish.

 The most common language spoken in Glendora is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and Chinese.